Eulogy for a Funeral

 If for whatever reason you are unable to make it to the funeral visitation (and depending on how close you were with the deceased, you should do everything in your power to attend) you should consider either writing them an email or give it a more personal touch and call them. (and in either case, you should make it brief, just as you would have the funeral visitation)

 A funeral visitation is typically held in the afternoon or early evening, perhaps between the hours of 4 and 9, so that it will be easier for the majority of people to attend.
 Generally, the departed will have the same jewelry, watches, or rings he or she wore during his or her life, which will either be removed after the service, so that they may be given to the family, or buried as well.
+Some will even present these remembrances in a special memorial keepsake box, during the visitation, as part of the final tribute to the lost individual.
 In almost every instance in which the departed is cremated, the jewelry used during the funeral visitation will have been removed beforehand.
 In addition to that, the family will often display pictures of the deceased around the casket, which are often photos of better days with them.

 Visitations also vary from one religion/culture to another. while it is a familiar routine to many Protestants and Catholics, unlike the former, Catholics will often conclude the funeral visitation with a rosary.
 Jewish people generally do not have visitations.